Inheritance tax ‘no longer just for rich’ as more families face six-figure death duty

 Inheritance tax ‘no longer just for the rich’ as more families face six-figure death duty

-Treasury brought in £2.4billion in inheritance tax receipts in the three months to July
+Treasury brought in £2.4bn in inheritance tax receipts in the three months to July

-The Treasury brought in £2.4billion in inheritance tax receipts in the three months to July, £300 million higher than the same period last year.
+The Treasury brought in £2.4bn in inheritance tax receipts in the three months to July, £300m higher than the figure for the same period last year.

-The standard Inheritance tax rate is 40 percent and is only charged on the part of your estate that’s above the tax-free threshold of £325,000.
+The standard inheritance tax rate is 40 per cent, which is only charged on the portion of an estate that is above the tax-free threshold of £325,000.

-The value of an estate includes the property, money and possessions of someone who has died.

 Register for free to continue reading